ikhemissi/azure-ipaas-workshop/docs/workshop.md

 > 🔴 The API Manager returns a 401 error.
 Indeed, it is now necessary to pass the token in order to be authorized to call the API.

-2. On PostMan, create a new request with the following information
+2. On Postman, create a new request with the following information
     - Method : POST
     - Url : `https://login.microsoftonline.com/{{tenant}}/oauth2/v2.0/token`
       **TBD : how we get the tenant ??**